 The Ugly Truth

 Please, not the truth.
 Anything but the truth!
-The spectrum of athleticism is best illustrated as a normal distribution or a bell curve, although it probably doesn’t follow one perfectly.
+The spectrum of athleticism is best illustrated as a normal distribution or a bell curve, although it probably doesn’t follow one perfectly because nothing does.

 Since the Reader is intimately familiar with statistics, he already knows that a normal distribution means ~68.2 percent of the population will fall within one significant step away from the mean (the zero on the middle of the x-axis with the white line going up the middle of the bell).
 That states that the majority of the world will be close to the center of the curve.
 Because humans vary widely in their abilities, a group of 27.2 percent of the population will fall just outside of the first deviation, quite below the mean or quite above the mean.
 That means they are at least one standard deviation from the mean, but not two.
 Now, we have accounted for 95.4 percent of the population within two standard deviations from the mean.
 Just beyond them are the freaks.
 The last 4.6 percent of folks who are at least two standard deviations below or above the mean.
 This is all review for the Learned Scholar reading this.

 What does it mean for athleticism?
 Well, as I said before, the best test we have for proving one’s power capabilities is the vertical jump.
 One can peruse the Internet and see several charts denoting the breakdown of low, average, and high vertical jumps.
 Just as a warning, it’s often difficult to tell whether a certain source is using a standing vertical jump (SVJ) which allows no foot movement prior to the leap or a maximum vertical jump (MVJ) which does allow for an arbitrary number of steps prior to the leap.
 Most often is the SVJ, but sometimes MVJ numbers are offered deceitfully as SVJ performances.
 The real ghouls will pretend a box jump is their SVJ which is like if I told a bank that my salary is every dollar I have ever earned instead of the income I receive annually.
+There are also many ways to game the commonly used Vertec machine, so ideally an athlete would be required to jump on a force plate (the Just Jump mat would be a cheap, accurate way to fix combine results).
 Anyway, I grabbed a chart from The Exercisers and the Metric Reader can go straight to Hell.

 As the Arbiter of Reality, I deem the male and female means to be 18 and 14 inches, respectively, with a standard deviation of four and three inches, respectively.
 Out of the kindness of my greatbighumongous heart, I created this chart to show how much of the population would fall into each pocket.